adetaylor/codeclub-python/exercises/Py01-Ball/docs/py01-ball.md

 ![Screenshot](ball-game-screenshot.png)

-For the first half of the exercise, you'll be copying out code to make the game work.
+For the first half of the exercise, copy the code presented to you.
 For the second half, there's a challenge.

 Part One: Writing the game
 --------------------------